smithoj1171077/TutoringWebsite/README.md

 **Definition of Done:**
 - Implemented and passes testing.
 - Aesthetically pleasing and easy to use.
-- Product owner accepts it.
+- All stakeholers accept it.

 ### Booking Page